PeterAustria/node-red-contrib-ta-cmi/README.md

 # node-red-contrib-ta-cmi

 ![Logo](images/logo.png)
-The **C**ontrol and **M**onitoring **I**nterface (**C.M.I.**) is an interface for convenient system monitoring, remote control and data logging of all controllers with DL or CAN bus form [Technische Alternative RT GmbH, Austria]("https://www.ta.co.at/en/" "Webpage of Technische Alternative RT GmbH").
+The **C**ontrol and **M**onitoring **I**nterface (**C.M.I.**) is an interface for convenient system monitoring, remote control and data logging of all controllers with DL or CAN bus form [Technische Alternative RT GmbH, Austria](https://www.ta.co.at/en/ "Webpage of Technische Alternative RT GmbH").

-This node can be configured to query the [C.M.I.]("https://www.ta.co.at/en/x2-operation-interfaces/cmi/" "C.M.I. product page") at configurable intervals and provide any value from any node at its output.
-So it is easy to access, display and visualize Data that is coming from e.g. the [UVR16x2 programmable universal controler]("https://www.ta.co.at/en/x2-freely-programmable-controllers/uvr16x2/" "UVR16x2 product page") UVR16x2 programmable universal controler</a> with node-red.
+This node can be configured to query the [C.M.I.](https://www.ta.co.at/en/x2-operation-interfaces/cmi/ "C.M.I. product page") at configurable intervals and provide any value from any node on the TA bus as its output.
+So it is easy to access, display and visualize Data that is coming from e.g. the [UVR16x2 programmable universal controler](https://www.ta.co.at/en/x2-freely-programmable-controllers/uvr16x2/ "UVR16x2 product page") UVR16x2 programmable universal controler with Node-RED.
-This node is multilingual (currently German and Englisch) depending on the selected system language of node-red.
+This node is multilingual (currently German and Englisch) depending on the selected system language of Node-RED.

 ## Quick Start